-A condensed version can be found in the Southern Baptist Theological Seminary’s “Abstract of Principles” written by Basil Manly, Jr. in 1858.
-It has been edited and modernized by the group our church associates with, the Reformed Baptist Network, and by our leadership.
+A condensed version of the London Confession can be found in the Southern Baptist Theological Seminary’s “Abstract of Principles” written by Basil Manly, Jr. in 1858.

 Several creeds and confessions have served God’s people for centuries.
 Creeds such as the Apostles’ Creed (ca. 3rd or 4th century), the Nicene Creed (A.D.
 325 and 381), and the Athanasian Creed (ca. early 5th century) all succinctly summarize our beliefs alongside the church in earlier generations.
 These creeds are in agreement with our confession of faith.

 We often read or recite one of these creeds in our corporate worship on Sundays.

 Going back to the earliest Baptists, churches and families have used catechisms.
 A catechism is simply a set of questions and answers that succinctly teach Bible doctrines to children and adults alike.
 Excellent Baptist catechisms include A Puritan’s Catechism (C. H. Spurgeon) and An Orthodox Catechism (Hercules Collins).

 We utilize some of these with our children or even recite some of them in our corporate worship.